-The Nova Scotia Karate Team represents the province of Nova Scotia at the annual Canadian National Black Belt Karate Championship, which also includes the Junior Karate Championship.
+The Nova Scotia Karate Team represents the province of Nova Scotia at the annual Canadian National Karate Championships.
+Traditionally this has been one event, starting in 2019 it was split into two – Senior National Championships and the Junior National Championships (Youth, Cadet, Junior & U21).
 The Team is made up of male and female karateka from across the province that are actively training in a dojo that is a current member in good standing of Karate Nova Scotia (KNS).

-All team members must be residents in the province of Nova Scotia and must have reached the minimum age of 12 years old, by the March 9th, 2018 in order to compete at Nationals and Youth Cup that allowed.
+All team members must be residents in the province of Nova Scotia and must have reached the minimum age of 12 years old, by the May 1st, 2020 in order to compete at Nationals.

 Team Documents and forms